pixee/docs/docs/configuring.md

 `true` by default.

-Setting to `false` disables Pixeebot features that [rely on generative AI](faqs.md) to analyze your code.
+Setting to `false` disables Pixee features that [rely on generative AI](faqs.md) to analyze your code.

 Example: